 The Criminal Procedure Act 2009 contains the rules on when charges must be laid.
 If police or the charging authority miss the deadline, the accused person has the defence that the charges are statute barred.
 This is how the statute of limitations work in criminal law.

-When a charge is statute barred, it means that a defendant can not be prosecuted after a specific period of time as dictated by the particular law.
-This type of defence has various considerations, such as the time limit or the length of time that can be allowed to pass from the time the offence was committed to the time of filing a case.
+This defence has various considerations, such as the time limit or the length of time that can be allowed to pass from the time the offence was committed to the time of filing a case.

-The defence that charges are statute barred is a very technical defence and must be thoroughly considered when the details of a case involve dates.
+The defence that charges are statute barred is a very technical defence and involves applying criminal statute to the details of a charge.

 It is therefore important to have an experienced criminal defence lawyer look over your case in order to determine whether this defence is available to you.
 If it does apply, it may result in the charges being discontinued at an early stage or your being found not guilty of the offences.